 - When: February or March (based on Hindu calendar calculations)

-The spring festival of colors is celebrated with a feverish excitement, making it the most camera-worthy spectacles in India.
+The spring festival of colours is celebrated with feverish excitement, making it the most camera-worthy spectacles in India.
 The night before Holi, bonfires are lit and people circumambulate the fire, which symbolises the end of Holika, sister of a demon king.

-On the day of Holi, people sing songs accompanied by drums, dance after drinking locally made bhang and spread coloured powder over each other.
+On the day of Holi, people sing songs accompanied by drums, dance after drinking locally made bhang and smear coloured powder over each other.
 The festival marks the beginning of spring.
-Holis in Varanasi and Mathura are legendary.
+Holi celebrated in Varanasi and Mathura are legendary.

 - When: March or April